RCSD social worker: Students, staff are grieving amid gun violence

 She suggests letting the child know they can talk to you — and reaching out to the district directly, for help.

-“The relationship building is so important with them, creating that space they know that they can come and talk to you,” said Sheppard.
+“The relationship building is so important with them, creating that space they know that they can come and talk to you,” Sheppard said.

 While this academic year is ending, parents like Feinman say they’re already thinking about the next.